 What Are the Responsibilities and Duties of a USPS Driver?

-As you're considering USPS careers, you might wonder what the company expects from you on a daily basis.
-USPS verify clearly defines the duties and responsibilities that they expect their drivers to fulfill.
+As you're considering USPS careers, you might wonder what the company expects from you daily.
+USPS clearly defines the duties and responsibilities that they expect their drivers to fulfill.
 Here's a look at some of them:

-• Drive your truck while conforming to the time table set up by the company.
+• Drive your truck following the timetable set up by the company.
 You also need to travel the route assigned to you by dispatch.
 Sometimes through a telephone, two-way radio, or through designated supervisors, you might be asked to make unscheduled changes, which you'll carry out step-by-step to ensure you're conforming to USPS's wishes.

 • You pick up and deliver mail in bulk quantities from various postal installations, mailing concerns, railroad mail facilities, and airports.
 You might be required to pick up from multiple locations and deliver to a single location, or you might pick up from a single location and deliver to multiple locations.
-You'll get a detailed itinerary for each trip with directions and pick up and delivery addresses.
+You'll get a detailed itinerary for each trip with directions, including pick-up and delivery addresses.

 • One of your duties is to inspect the truck and make sure it's in good working condition before leaving on a trip.
 You need to repeat the inspection after reaching your final destination.
 During and after each trip, it's up to you to report any accidents, mechanical failures, or mechanical defects.
 Depending on the severity of the issue, you might need to stop and notify someone of the mechanical problems before driving any further.